EXPLAINER-Why is France raiding a graphics card company?

 WHY IS FRANCE INTERESTED?

-The French Competition Authority (FCA) earlier this year issued a report on the competitive functioning of the cloud computing sector.
+The FCA earlier this year issued a report on the competitive functioning of the cloud computing sector.

 It was looking at the market dominance of cloud companies such as Amazon, Google and Microsoft and whether their market dominance affect competition.